MYT1L

 How many people have MYT1L-related syndrome?

-As of 2018, about 15 people in the world with changes in the MYT1L gene had been described in medical research.
+As of 2024, at least 88 people with MYT1L-related syndrome have been identified in a medical clinic.
 The first case of MYT1L-related syndrome was described in 2015.
 Scientists expect to find more people who have the syndrome as access to genetic testing improves.

 +